RAPcores/rapcores.github.io/_posts/2021-06-01-may-update.md

 A key aspect of managing complexity in Verilog is the use of parametrics.
 These may be thought of as templates in C++ or the like.
-Given some static options (parameters) the source code may be transformed before interpretation to generate specfic code for a given module or function.
-It is common in traditional programming languages to use templates to elide unnessecary logic or vary data type sizes.
+Given some static options (parameters) the source code may be transformed before interpretation to generate specific code for a given module or function.
+It is common in traditional programming languages to use templates to elide unnecessary logic or vary data type sizes.
 In Verilog parameters are very much used the same to change port widths or logic flows.

 Recently we added parametric cosine table generators in [#203](https://github.com/RAPcores/rapcores/pull/203).